peteromallet/reigh/structure.md

 #### `src/shared/contexts/`
 • **`LastAffectedShotContext.tsx`**: Context to remember the last modified shot.
 • **`ProjectContext.tsx`**: Manages the selected project ID, fetches available projects, and provides project state to the application.
 It communicates with the backend API (`/api/projects`) to list, create, and update projects.
 Persists selection to `localStorage`.
 The API handles the creation of a "Default Project" if none exist.
 Provides `addNewProject` and `updateProject` functions (via API) and corresponding loading states (`isCreatingProject`, `isUpdatingProject`).
+• **`PanesContext.tsx`**: Manages the shared state for the application's sliding panes (`ShotsPane`, `TasksPane`, `GenerationsPane`).
+It centralizes the logic for their dimensions and lock states, providing a single source of truth to avoid prop-drilling and ensure consistent layout behavior.

 #### `src/shared/lib/`
 • **`imageUploader.ts`**: Uploads files to Supabase storage.